The density conjecture for principal congruence subgroups: Fourier coefficients

 \end{prop}

 We will now proceed by showing \eqref{local_assumption_1} and \eqref{local_assumption_2} for all primes $p$ and $m=1$.
-Thus the conclusion of the proposition above holds for all squarefree $q$, which is precisely what is claimed in Theorem \ref{thm15}.
+Thus the conclusion of the proposition above holds for all squarefree $q$; which is precisely what is claimed in Theorem \ref{thm15}.
 We expect that \eqref{local_assumption_1} and \eqref{local_assumption_2} hold for general $m$ and most likely the bounds are essentially sharp for generic irreducible representations $\pi_p$.
 In the toy case $n=2$ computations verifying these assertions can be found in \cite{As} and \cite{miyauchi-yamauchi_remark}.
+We also refer to \cite{La2} for some results on the support of matrix coefficients.